AvadhutJadhav96/Go-Todo/readme.md

-# Todo API with MongoDB
+# Todo API with GO and MongoDB

 ## Overview
 This is a RESTful API for a simple Todo application built using Go, Chi router, and MongoDB.
 The API allows users to create, read, update, and delete (CRUD) todo items.